 The following articles all appeared in the mainstream media, which as you may already be aware, are a dubious source to say the least.

 I have a nagging and uneasy feeling about the whole thing, especially regarding the subject matter and the possible implications if the truth emerges.

 Are the articles I have sourced and listed following the main article true?

 If so the credibility of a former child protection officer will be called into doubt and will almost certainly be used against him.

 If untrue however, I have to consider the possibility of a smear campaign being used to deflect against the original allegations.

 The other explanation is that it is simply a case of mistaken identity and the person involved shares the same name, is of similar age and resides in the same area of London.

-I do hope that I am wrong, as it not only throws doubt upon who could be a key witness to the real events that took place at Elm Guest House, but may also damage the reputation of Bill Maloney, the outspoken film maker and child abuse Campaigner.
+I do hope that I am wrong, as it not only throws doubt upon someone, who could be a key witness to the actual events that took place at Elm Guest House, but may, by association, also damage the reputation of Bill Maloney, the outspoken film maker and self-styled ‘Child Abuse Campaigner’.

 That being said, it would be fundamentally wrong if I did not share my doubts, even though I know it will yet again have the result of me being labelled a ‘Paedoprotector’ which is the standard defence mechanism for the #paedobritain stalwarts.

 I do hope there is a perfectly innocent explanation.